Winter 2018

 Victor Arnautoff followed his conscience in creating paintings of great social and political value.
 Such is the case with Study for Cable Men, depicting workers engaged in laying cable under a public street in late 1940s San Francisco.
 Note that the Caucasian and African-American laborers are working side by side.

 Then there is Jerre H. Murry’s Portrait of a Woman.
-Murry was a highly regarded WPA artist who created a diverse body of work.
-Portrait of a Woman is a revealing look at a contemplative woman painted in stark, vibrant colors.
+Murry was a highly

 Artwork Featured in This Exhibition